tsoriLache/FirstWeekendTask/README.md

 Use HTML and CSS to complete this project.
 Happy coding!

-User Story #1: I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).
+x User Story #1: I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).

-User Story #2: Within the #main-doc element, I can see several section elements, each with a class of main-section.
+x User Story #2: Within the #main-doc element, I can see several section elements, each with a class of main-section.
 There should be a minimum of 5.

 User Story #3: The first element within each .main-section should be a header element which contains text that describes the topic of that section.